gobid/knowledge-map-cheatsheets/README.md

 3. push to your fork (adding github as a remote for your fork might help https://stackoverflow.com/questions/11690709/can-a-project-have-multiple-origins) and
 4. make a pull request from your fork to this project

 Citations: all the sources are included in the pdfs themselves.
+Curriculum inspired by https://exploredegrees.stanford.edu/.